KhalilGibrotha/redesigned-guacamole/bin/latest/README.md

 Note that while `--dry-run` might output absolute paths, the regular expression you write must match the filenames using relative paths from where editorconfig-checker is used.
 This becomes especially relevant if you need to anchor your regular expression in order to only match files in the top level your checked directory.

-Additionally, paths will be normalized to Unix style before matching against the regex list happens.
-As a result you don't have to write `[\\/]` to account for Windows and Unix path styles but can just use `/` instead.
+Additionally, paths will be normalized to UNIX style before matching against the regex list happens.
+As a result you don't have to write `[\\/]` to account for Windows and UNIX path styles but can just use `/` instead.

 #### Inline